rnystrom/RNSwipeViewController/README.md

 NSString * const RNSwipeViewControllerCenterDidAppear;
 ```

+The only real KVO-purposed property in here is <code>isToggled</code>.
+If there is a need for more options I'll add them.

 ## Status ##

 If you're interested in what your swipe controller looks like presently, you can ask the <code>visibleState<code> property what is showing.
 The possibilities are